 Things to do/see in Guinea-Bissau: The beautiful UNESCO-listed Bijagós islands are as dreamy as they are remote and eco-friendly and you may bump into some hippos.
 In the south east part of the country, in the Boe region, on the border with Guinea, you can also spot chimpanzees.

-Need to know: Tourism here is underdeveloped to say the least so, like with many other of the countries on the list, you will need to either get private guides or have a lot of time to figure out ways to get around.
-The Italian hotel in Varela is as legendary as the food they serve and has a reputation for being a little gem in an otherwise completely unexplored country.
+Need to know: Tourism here is underdeveloped to say the least, so like many other of the leat visited countries on this list, you will need to either get private guides or have a lot of time to figure out ways to get around.
+The Italian hotel, Aparthotel Chez Helene in Varela, is as legendary as the food they serve and has a reputation for being a little gem in an otherwise completely unexplored country.

-You will rub shoulders with: The locals.
-And drug smugglers.
+You will rub shoulders with: The locals and the drug smugglers.
 The UN considers Guinea-Bissau as a major port for drugs to arrive into Europe.
 But fret not, the drug lords are too busy minding their own business, so they stay away from tourists, or so they say.

-This group of islands north west of Australia shares a border and quite a lot of heritage with Papua New Guinea.
-The Solomon Islands, like others in the Pacific, are a treasure trove of WWII relics and wrecks and diving.
 Spending a week there is a great way to have a taste for real South Pacific life.
 The infrastructure is bare to say the least and there are very few tourists.
-Once you drive out of Honiara for five kilometers you will hit paths instead of paved roads.
+Once you drive out of Honiara for 5kms you will hit paths instead of paved roads.
 The islands of Gizo are stunning.
 The waters so clear, with so little development, you can see turtles from the jetty of your hotel.

 Need to know: Solomon Islands is a country most have never heard of.
 There have not been major political issues and the country does not make the news.
 The flights from Fiji where diving is extraordinary, stop in Vanuatu in both directions so it is a good combo trip.
 After Solomon, Vanuatu’s popularity with Australia will seem hyper developed.
 You will not be able to buy flights to Gizo online so just walk into a good old travel agency when you get there.

 You will rub shoulders with: NGO personnel and some adventurous Australians looking for something more than popular Vanuatu.
-Really, nobody else visits the Solomon Islands.
+Really, nobody else visits the Solomon Islands making it one of the rare countries you may never set foot on.

 8. North Korea – 15,000 visitors